Best Wireless Home Security Systems of 2025

 What Are the Drawbacks of Using a Wireless Home Security System?

-Finally, the price of professional monitoring isn’t always cheap.
-Landline systems are cheaper to monitor, whereas cellular systems cost about $10 more per month.
+You also need to consider the professional monitoring costs.
+Landline systems are cheaper to monitor, as cellular systems cost about $10 more per month for network access.

 Methodology: How We Test Wireless Security Systems